$$π₯ Infrastructure Health Report

 - Incur no further hourly charges

-Type 'yes' to confirm stopping this instance
+Type 'yes' to confirm stopping this instance$$

 Reboot Instance